PadiBo/python_experiments/README.md

 2. Download apache analyzer script
 3. Run Apache Analyzer

-only Sheet wich is getting Changed is rqst, you can create new Sheets and do something like i did and combine with geo info
+only Sheet wich is getting changed is rqst, you can create new sheets and do something like i did and combine it with geo info

 How to use geo Info: